State Representation Learning from Demonstration: Related Work

-Learning state representations from demonstrations of multiple policies solving different tasks instances, as we propose, also has some similarities with multi-task RL~\cite{caruana1997multitask} and transfer learning~\cite{taylor2009transfer}.
-Multi-task learning aims to learn several similar but distinct tasks simultaneously to accelerate the learning or improve the quality of the learned policies, while transfer learning strives to exploit the knowledge of how to solve a given task to then improve the learning of a second task.
-Not all multi-task and transfer learning works rely on explicitly building a common representation, but some do, either by using a shared representation during multiple task learning~\cite{pinto2017learning} or by distilling a generic representation from task-specific features~\cite{rusu2015policy}.
+Learning state representations from demonstrations of multiple policies solving different tasks instances, as we propose, has some similarities with multi-task and transfer learning~\citep{taylor2009transferRL}.
+Multi-task learning aims to learn several similar but distinct tasks simultaneously to accelerate the training or improve the generalization performance of the learned policies, while transfer learning strives to exploit the knowledge of how to solve a given task to then improve the learning of a second task.
+Not all multi-task and transfer learning works rely on explicitly building a common representation, but some do, either by using a shared representation during multiple task learning~\citep{pinto2017learning} or by distilling a generic representation from task-specific features~\citep{rusu2015policyDistillation}.
 The common representation can then be used to learn new tasks.
-A similar idea is to use an auxiliary task to bootstrap learning for sparse and delayed rewards~\cite{shelhamer2017loss}: a self-supervised task allows the robot to explore and learn a representation, which is then used to solve the initial task.
-Some other approaches to multi-task learning use meta-learning to directly train a model-agnostic representation applicable to a family of tasks~\cite{finn2017model}, or rely on a modular decomposition of a deep network into task modules and robot modules to build task-agnostic and robot-agnostic representations~\cite{devin2017learning}.
-All those techniques do allow to build state representations in a sample-efficient way, but they rely on exploration of the task space and on-policy data collection, whereas we focus on situations where only a limited number of preexisting demonstrations from a given set of existing policies are available.
+However, all these techniques rely on the end-to-end RL approach, which is less sample-efficient than the self-supervised learning approach followed by SRLfD.